Lack of education

 Education is crucial to development, growth and poverty reduction.
 According to the Centre for the Study of African Economies (CSAE), education is the surest way to lift people out of poverty.
 However, education costs money, which is precisely what poor people don't have.
 Thus, the vicious circle is complete.

-To contribute to a solution, we have started the project Watu Wangu Academy.
-This project aims to give over 700 single mothers in the rural area of Kitui West Sub-County in Kenya over a period of 3 years practical vocational courses, as well as information and guidance in economic, legal and social fields, to enable them to become economically independent and socially resilient.
+To contribute to a solution, we have started the program Watu Wangu Academy in the year 2019.
+This program aims to give young women and, incidentally, men, with priority to single mothers, without a (completed) education, in the rural area of Kitui West Sub-County in Kenya practical vocational courses, as well as information and guidance in economic, legal and social fields, to enable them to become economically independent and socially resilient.
 This will empower them to build a decent life for themselves and their families, and will have a positive effect on their communities.

 Watu Wangu Academy

-The basis of the program are three practical courses:
+The basis of the program are currently two practical courses: